mediapeers/ansible-role-rabbitmq/README.md

 # RabbitMQ
 RabbitMQ playbook that enables you to spin up a simple server or cluster them together.
+Currently only clustering on EC2 is supported.
-If you are integrating this into another repo make sure that rabbitmq goes in the roles folder and that you have a top level folder called lookup_plugins with find_by_tag.py in it or this play will not be able to auto cluster.
+If you are integrating this into another repo make sure that rabbitmq goes in the roles folder.

-Currently only EC2 is supported but feel free to request support for other services you may want to use this with.
+Also note that this role has to be run on bootup of new instances to hook them into the cluster!
+Hence in cluster.yml ansible & boto gets installed.

 **Note:** this is a fork of https://github.com/nowait-tools/ansible-rabbitmq.